Nickelodeon (Latin America): History

-Through August 2010, Nickelodeon started to rerun the animated series Avatar: The Last Airbender to promote the 2010 film adaptation; with this, a new on-air logo was shown when the series was broadcast, an arrow blurring takes on/off in the Nick logo.
+In August 2010, Nickelodeon started to rerun the animated series Avatar: The Last Airbender to promote the 2010 film adaptation; with this, a new on-air logo was shown when the series was broadcast, an arrow blurring takes on or off in the Nick logo.
 On 2 May 2011, it was premiered the fifth original production Grachi.
-In late January 2012, MTV Networks Latin America announced another locally produced soap opera, Miss XV, that was premiered on 16 April 2012.
+In January 2012, MTV Networks Latin America announced another locally produced soap opera, Miss XV, which premiered on 16 April 2012.

-Since 2012, the Nick at Nite programming block was no longer airing classic programming from the 80s and 90s and, instead, was a mere relay of Nickelodeon's 2000s and 2010s TV series that were not aired in the main slot anymore.
+In 2012, the Nick at Nite programming block replaced its programming from the 1980s and 1990s with some of Nickelodeon's 2000s and 2010s series.

-On 1 January 2015 the Nick at Nite programming block went off the air.
+On 1 January 2015, the Nick at Nite programming block was discontinued.

+On 29 August 2023, nearly 6 months after its rebrand in the US, Nickelodeon rebranded to the splat era during the 2023 Mexico Kids' Choice Awards.

+On 17 October 2023, the Panregional feed of Nickelodeon delocalised and started to use some assets from EMEAA, except for the Mexico feed.
+Trailers are now textless and end credits on Panregional feed are replaced with short credits, indicating the show's name, production company and year, similar to the Nickelodeon channels in EMEAA.
+However, it is still retaining some localization, such as advertisements, localised text on selected trailers, and opt-outs for local programming.
+This is a result of Nick Jr.'s delocalisation on September 19, 2023.

+On 14 November 2023, the Mexico feed migrated to the EMEAA playout, screenbug and banners.
+However, it still retained the graphics, promos and end credits (except dubbing credits) until 1 September 2025, when the Mexican feed became fully delocalised.
+While it now shares the same programming as the panregional feed, the two are still separated as trailers in the Mexico feed only mention Mexico time, while in the Panregional feed Colombia and Argentina times are mentioned.

+On 7 October 2025, Paramount announced that Nickelodeon would end in Brazil on 31 December 2025.
+In Hispanic America, the channel will continue to operate due to the Hispanic American market has a high penetration of pay TV and being less reliant on cord-cutting than Brazil.

 Feeds

-Nickelodeon Latin America is divided into three different feeds for its broadcast in the Latin American region.
+Nickelodeon Latin America is divided into two different feeds for its broadcast in the Latin American region.